GOFIRST-Robotics/Lunabotics/README.md

 ## EKF Node

-start the navX Node first with the command above, and run the script in /scripts that starts the static transform publisher from base_link to imu_link with the command:
+Start the navX Node first with the command above, and then run the script in /scripts that starts the static transform publisher from base_link to imu_link with the command:

 ```
 ./imu_link_transform_publisher.sh